Torrencem/technetium/README.md

 ## Features

-* Inline shell statements with very practical integration, and super-intuitive child process first class objects via `sh`
+* Inline shell statements, and child process first class objects via `sh`

-* Super simple syntax.
-A familiar, non-controversial syntax that plays nice with expectations
+* Super simple syntax

-* A set of convenient and expanding utility functions (for example, `os()` will return the current operating system as a string) and easy conversion functions
+* A set of convenient utility functions (for example, `os()` will return the current operating system as a string) and easy conversion functions

-* UTF-8 by default, with a sensible character type that plays nicely with encoded strings
+* UTF-8 by default, with a character type that plays nicely with encoded strings

 ## Examples